kubbidev/CobbleWorld/README.md

 ├─ packages                # Contains all server data (e.g. configurations)
 │ ├─ <package_files>
 ├─ .gitignore              # Git ignore file to avoid unnecessary files in version control
 ├─ banned-ips.json         # List of banned ip addresses
 ├─ banned-players.json     # List of banned players
-├─ build_server.sh         # A script used to build the server packages ├─ clean_server.sh         # A script used to clean the server packages ├─ eula.txt                # Minecraft's End User License Agreement acceptance
+├─ build_client.sh         # A script used to build the client packages ├─ build_server.sh         # A script used to build the server packages ├─ clean.sh                # A script used to clean the server packages ├─ eula.txt                # Minecraft's End User License Agreement acceptance
 ├─ manifest.json           # Minecraft's modpack manifest
 ├─ modlist.json            # JSON file listing the mods for the server